-During the continuing pandemic, the wellbeing of our students, families and staff remains a priority for us as a school.
+Throughout the pandemic, the wellbeing of our students, their families and our staff has been a priority.